LindsellR/CF_Python/README.md

 > ```

-I am storing each recipe dictionary within a parent dictionary named `all_recipes`.
+I am storing each recipe dictionary within a parent list named `recipe_list`.
 This allows easy access to each individual recipe and its associated data.
 It also helps maintain a clean and organized data structure.